 Besides the signature “Aston Martin orange” color of the chronograph hands, there is also a high-contrast blue and white color scheme of the city disk and the chronograph totalizers at 3 and 9 o’clock.

 The date window that was previously located at 5 hours, has been moved 30 degrees clockwise and now sits comfortably at 6 o’clock, right below the small seconds hand that, as usual, doesn’t look like a seconds hand at all.

 The 24-hour second time zone display is still indicated with a nondescript second hour hand that seems to be crafted from titanium.
-Although the main hour and minute hands are covered with generous amount of Superluminova, the GMT hand still comes without any lume whatsoever.
+Although the main hour and minute hands are covered with a generous amount of Superluminova, the GMT hand still comes without any lume whatsoever.
 What a shame!

 It is possibly needless to say that the limited edition timekeeper is powered by the same Jaeger-LeCoultre caliber 752 automatic movement that animated the original version.